Lake Pithlachocco Canoe Site

-The Lake Pithlachocco Canoe Site (also known as Newnan's Lake Canoe Site) is a historic site which is east of Gainesville, Florida.
+The Lake Pithlachocco Canoe Site (also known as Newnan's Lake Canoe Site) is a historic site east of Gainesville, Florida.
 It is located on the northeast shore of Newnans Lake, off State Road 26.
 On March 27, 2001, it was added to the U.S. National Register of Historic Places.
-The site is within the territory of the Newnans Lake Conservation Area.
+The site is within Newnans Lake Conservation Area.

 A drought in the first half of 2000 significantly lowered the water level of Newnans Lake, exposing a large number of dugout canoes and plank-built skiffs.
 Surveys eventually identified the remains of more than 100 dugout canoes on the exposed lake bottom.
 Most of the canoes were found along the northeast shore of the lake, but a few, fragmentary canoes, were identified along the southwestern shore.
 Additional canoes were discovered under canoes that were excavated for study.
 The Florida Bureau of Archaeological Research initially excavated 53 of the canoes for further study in June and July 2000.
 Low water in May 2001 revealed another two canoes that were added to the study.
 Each canoe was measured and photographed, and samples were taken to be submitted for radiocarbon dating and for identification of the species of trees from which the canoes were formed.

 All of the canoes had been crafted using fire to hollow out logs.
 Most of the canoes dated from the Archaic period (more than 2,300 years ago).
 Thirteen canoes were more recent, with radiocarbon dates ranging from 500 Before Present (BP) to 1300 BP.
 Samples from 41 canoes yielded radiocarbon dates from 5000 to 2300 BP, corresponding to the Middle Archaic and early Late Archaic periods.
 Most of the Archaic period canoes were fragmentary; only five canoes were judged to be at least 75% intact, and seven were less than 50% intact.
 The canoe ends tended to be better preserved, which was attributed to the wood being thicker there, with more of the heartwood present.
 The wood in all of the canoes was badly deteriorated, and had become soft and spongy.
 None of the canoes were deemed suitable for removal and preservation.
 Wheeler et al. judged the locations of the canoes to have been random, likely caused by natural forces such as prevailing winds.